QuentinRa/blog.quentinra.dev/info/html/index.md

 * you can write `attribute='value'` (instead of ", **do not use this 😟**)
 * you may write `<img ...></img>` or `<img ... />` (without the /), but we are usually writing `<img ...>` for auto-closable tags.
 * you do not need to indent your code, but it makes things cleaner 🙂
-* you do not to put one tag per line, but it makes things cleaner 🙂
+* you do not need to put one tag per line, but it makes things cleaner 🙂
 * so tags are optional (such as </li> or </body>, but you shouldn't omit/forget them)

 > When I'm saying "do not use/do this", I mean that developers are usually not using this, and if you do, then you should make sure **to not mix things** (do not mix ' and ") as this is what bad developers do.
 Pick one, and be consistent until the end.